cicsdev/cics-java-jcics-samples/README.md

 #### Option 3 - Deploying using Eclipse and z/OS Explorer
 1. Connect to the host system using the Remote Systems view in z/OS Explorer
 2. Create the bundle directory in zFS
-3. Copy & paste the built CICS bundle ZIP file from your *target* or *build/distributions* directory in the local workstation to the bundle directory on zFS.
+3. Copy & paste the built CICS bundle ZIP file from your *target* or *build/distributions* directory on the local workstation to the bundle directory on zFS.
 4. Extract the ZIP by right-clicking on the ZIP file > User Action > unjar...